FAQ's

 • Charitable donation purposes

-• For legal matters such as estate & divorce settlements, dissolving or establishing partnerships, and litigation
+• For legal matters such as estate settlements, dissolving or establishing partnerships, and litigation

 • For bank financing and/or collateral